Twenty-sixth Sunday of Ordinary Time, September 29, 2019

 (While the verses in the Catholic lectionary do form a coherent whole, it seems the editors missed a chance to tie the second reading to the first and third, with their warnings about the danger of riches.
 The next three verses of 1 Timothy 6 say "As for those who in the present age are rich, command them not to be haughty, or to set their hopes on the uncertainty of riches, but rather on God who richly provides us with everything for our enjoyment.
 They are to do good, to be rich in good works, generous, and ready to share, thus storing up for themselves the treasure of a good foundation for the future, so that they may take hold of the life that really is life.")

-Preparing your Proclamation: The N.A.B. translators of the Lectionary (commonly used in the U.S.A.) did you no favors this week.
-There's a monstrously long sentence you must study carefully, breaking it into fragments and getting the relations between the fragments straight in your mind.
-In the USCCB web page of the text associated with these notes, the clauses are delimited wisely.
-You might want to print that frame and mark it up.
-(If you're studying the text from a missalette, it's hopelessly compressed on the page; go to church and make a photocopy of the Lectionary page as soon as you can.
+Preparing your Proclamation: There's a monstrously long sentence you must study carefully, breaking it into fragments and getting the relations between the fragments straight in your mind.
+In the USCCB web page of the text, the clauses are delimited wisely.
+You might want to print that section and mark it up.
+(If you're studying the text from a missalette, it's hopelessly compressed on the page; go to church and make a photocopy or cell-phone photo of the Lectionary page as soon as you can.
 That's a good idea any week, especially if your eyesight is declining.)
-You might compare this to another translation, like the New International Version (or any of the dozen other translations available on that web page), or the same N.A.B. translation arranged in distinct verses, or The New Revised Standard Version, courtesy of Vanderbilt University's Divinity School.
+You might compare this to another translation, like the Revised New Standard Version (or any of the dozens of other translations available on that web page), or the same N.A.B. translation arranged in distinct verses.

 Folio 78 recto from the Codex Aureus of Echternach, Lazarus and Dives.
 Click here for a larger version of the illustration, and click here for the Wikipedia article about the Codex.
 Wikipedia says the illustration is in the public domain and comes from: The Yorck Project: 10.000 Meisterwerke der Malerei.
 DVD-ROM, 2002.
 ISBN 3936122202.
 Distributed by DIRECTMEDIA Publishing GmbH.